nipoppy/tutorial-dataset/README.md

 Following the Nipoppy tutorials, the data is used for different steps in the Nipoppy framework.
 Commands assume the Nipoppy dataset is called `my-example-study` as instructed in the Nipoppy tutorials.
 Instructions are given in the order they will appear in the Nipoppy tutorial series.

+### ./manifest.tsv

+During the `nipoppy init` tutorial we will create this `manifest.tsv` file.
+Should you not watch this tutorial or run in any errors related to the `manifest.tsv`, you can use this one.

 ### ./reorg

 - intented for: [`nipoppy reorg` tutorial]()